jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
+      --compression string   Compression format to use for layers.
+Valid options: 'none' (default), 'gzip', 'gzip-fastest' (default "none")
   -f, --file string          Specifies the path to the Kitfile explictly (use "-" to read from standard input)
   -h, --help                 help for pack
   -t, --tag string           Assigns one or more tags to the built modelkit.
 Example: -t registry/repository:tag1,tag2
 ```

 ### Options inherited from parent commands